opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

 **_Charges taken into consideration_**

 48     In sentencing the accused I shall take into consideration the 11 charges which he had agreed to be taken into consideration for the purpose of sentence.
-In _Public Prosecutor v UI_ [2008] 4 SLR(R) 500 at [37], the Court of Appeal approved of the following passage made by Sir Igor Judge P in _R v Gary Dean Miles_ [2006] EWCA Crim 256:
+In _Public Prosecutor v UI_ <span class="citation">[2008] 4 SLR(R) 500</span> at [37], the Court of Appeal approved of the following passage made by Sir Igor Judge P in _R v Gary Dean Miles_ [2006] EWCA Crim 256:

  [T]he way in which the court deals with offences to be taken into consideration depends on context.
 In some cases the offences taken into consideration will end up by adding nothing or nothing very much to the sentence which the court would otherwise impose.
 On the other hand, offences taken into consideration may aggravate the sentence and lead to a substantial increase in it.
 For example, the offences may show a pattern of criminal activity which suggests careful planning or deliberate rather than casual involvement in a crime.
 They may show an offence or offences committed on bail, after an earlier arrest.
 They may show a return to crime immediately after the offender has been before the court and given a chance that, by committing the crime, he has immediately rejected.
 There are many situations where similar issues may arise.

 49     It is, however, acknowledged that charges taken into consideration have the general effect of enhancing punishment, particularly where the charges taken into consideration are similar to the charges proceeded with.
-This much was stated in _Public Prosecutor v Chow Yee Sze_ [2011] 1 SLR 481 at [34]:
+This much was stated in _Public Prosecutor v Chow Yee Sze_ <span class="citation">[2011] 1 SLR 481</span> at [34]:

  Furthermore, three charges ("TIC charges") were to be taken into account for sentencing.
-Such TIC charges would generally result in an enhanced sentence particularly where the TIC offences and the offences proceeded with are similar in nature as they would show that the offender was recalcitrant (eg, if both sets of offences consist of sexual offences against the same victim ): PP v UI ([1] supra) and PP v Mok Ping Wuen Maurice [1998] 3 SLR(R) 439 at [19]. [emphasis added]
+Such TIC charges would generally result in an enhanced sentence particularly where the TIC offences and the offences proceeded with are similar in nature as they would show that the offender was recalcitrant (eg, if both sets of offences consist of sexual offences against the same victim ): PP v UI ([1] supra) and PP v Mok Ping Wuen Maurice <span class="citation">[1998] 3 SLR(R) 439</span> at [19]. [emphasis added]

 **_Sentencing approach in this case_**